Frequently asked questions

 Is it required to be a Certified Dental Assistant (CDA) to apply?
 Do CDA’s have a better chance of getting into the program?

 No, being a CDA is not required to apply to the Dental Hygiene program.
-Applicants who are CDAs or have at least one year of full-time work experience in a dental setting can earn up to 10 points for healthcare experience.
+Applicants who are CDAs or have a minimum of 1600 hours of work experience in a dental setting can earn up to 10 points for healthcare experience.
 Points are awarded based on employer or instructor evaluations.

 Can I transfer on to get a Bachelor’s degree?